 Adalynn would line up her toys, stare at spinning objects, and she wouldn’t interact with others the way her parents saw other children the same age interacting.

-In January 2019, Adalynn was diagnosed with autism spectrum disorder (ASD), as well as Oppositional Defiance Disorder, Attention Deficit Hyperactivity Disorder and Sensory Processing Disorder.
+In January 2019, Adalynn was finally diagnosed with autism spectrum disorder (ASD), as well as Oppositional Defiance Disorder, Attention Deficit Hyperactivity Disorder and Sensory Processing Disorder.
 The family was referred to Southwest Autism Research & Resource’s (SARRC) JumpStart® program to learn the fundamentals of autism, how to access services, and how to help Adalynn communicate her needs and wants through Applied Behavior Analysis (ABA) therapy, specifically using Pivotal Response Treatment (PRT).

 With JumpStart They Found a Program That Worked with Their Schedule